What makes a good Software Test engineer?

 and an ability to communicate with both technical (developers) and

-non-technical (customers, management) people is useful.
-Previous
+non-technical (customers, management, product owners) people is useful.

-software development experience can be helpful as it provides
+Previous software development experience can be helpful as it provides

-a deeper understanding of the software development process,
+a deeper understanding of the software development process, gives

-or critical areas of an application on which to focus testing efforts
+high-risk or critical areas of an application on which to focus testing efforts

 Return to top of this page's FAQ list